 Located at 115 Victory Ship Way, the Pipe Shop is a 1940s heritage building in the Shipyards District at the bottom of Lonsdale Avenue.
 It’s in front of the Pinnacle at the Pier Hotel (on the hotel’s south-facing side).
 Coming from Lonsdale Quay, it’s also just behind the Tap & Barrel Restaurant.

-What to Expect at the Wrap Up Party
+What to Expect at the Launch Party

-At the Wrap Up Party you’ll see around 300 or more people having a great time sampling local craft beers and other beverages.
+At the Launch Party you’ll see around 300 or more people having a great time sampling local craft beers and other beverages.
 It’s a great community event in a fabulous heritage building with old wooden pillars and lots of wide open space.
 There are at least a couple of food trucks outside the Pipe Shop for guests to buy nibbles from.
 Indoors, there are tables and chairs for people to sit at and enjoy a meal and drinks.

 Each participating brewery has at least a couple of different types of beer on tap.
 Expect there to be a wide range of lagers, pale ales, pilsners, dark ales, sours and other types of craft beer, including some pretty unique ones.
 There are also ciders, gin and other spirits.